 The Medicare Shared Savings Program provides incentives for ACOs that meet standards for quality performance and reduce cost while putting patients first.
 Established by the Affordable Care Act, CMS published final rules for the Shared Savings Program on November 2, 2011.
 More information is available at www.cms.gov/sharedsavingsprogram.

 Working in concert with the Shared Savings Program, the Innovation Center is testing an alternative ACO model, the Pioneer ACO Model.
-More information on all of these initiatives is on the Innovation Center's website.
+More information on all of these initiatives is available on the Innovation Models web page.

 The Innovation Center